FRC-IronLions-967/ESP32-Robot-Controller/README.md

 You should be good to go to begin your development with the motor controllers and the ESP32!
 Examples coming soon.

 # Limitations
-This code will run a very minimalist robot, with only basic motor and controller support.
-More features may be added in the future, but as of now more complicated features like PID control, encoder, gyroscopes, etc. are up to you to implement.
+This code will run a very minimalist robot, with only basic motor and controller support, in addition to crude encoder support.
+More features may be added in the future, but as of now more complicated features like PID control, gyroscopes, etc. are up to you to implement.